Research

 (Abstract)

 In labor markets with substantial informality, distinct working arrangements offer different prospects for workers.
-Formal employment provides insurance programs requiring social security contributions and taxes.
-Informal and self-employment lack public insurance to mitigate risk but offer valuable routes out of unemployment.
-Workers face complex tradeoffs involving present and future risks, the ability to insure them, liquidity, and earnings.
-To investigate this question, I develop a life-cycle model of employment type and savings in a frictional search environment.
-I estimate the model using linked longitudinal survey and administrative Chilean data, exploiting policy reforms.
-The estimates suggest that formal sector insurance is valued; informal workers would be willing to forgo earnings to be formal employees.
+Formal employment provides insurance requiring contributions and taxes.
+Informal and self-employment lack insurance but offer faster exits from unemployment.
+Workers face complex tradeoffs involving present and future risks, insurance, liquidity, and earnings.
+To measure the relative values of employment types, I develop a life-cycle model of employment and savings in a frictional search environment.
+I estimate the model exploiting linked longitudinal survey and administrative Chilean data and policy reforms.
+Informal workers would forgo one-quarter of net earnings to be formal employees.
 Informal opportunities also provide substantial insurance against unemployment risk.
-Exploring counterfactual policies, I show how the insurance values can be interpreted as summary measures of the attractiveness of these sectors given the policy and labor market environment.

 -

-“Youth Subjective Life Expectancy and Early Labor Market Choices”, October 2024.
+“Youth Subjective Life Expectancy and Early Pension Contributions”, February 2025.
 [Manuscript]

 (Abstract)